Zymbit-Docs/docs/content/bootware/troubleshooting/file-info/index.md

 ---

 -----
-### Bootware® File Structure Overview:
+### Bootware File Structure Overview:

-Brief description of Bootware® files that complete the Bootware® process.
+Brief description of Bootware files that complete the Bootware process.

 #### Location: /boot or /boot/firmware